primaza/primaza/docs/book/src/architecture/service-agent.md

 * A RoleBinding that binds the ServiceAccount to the Role
 * A Secret with the kubeconfig to communicate back with Primaza's Control Plane

-To easily prepare Service Namespaces you can use [primazactl](https://github.com/primaza/primazactl).
+To prepare Service Namespaces you can use [primazactl](https://github.com/primaza/primazactl).

 When a ServiceClass is created, the Service Agent looks for resources matching its specification.